CivicActions/ssp-toolkit/docs/controls/IA.md

 CivicActions has developed, documented and disseminated to personnel an identification and authentication policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained the CivicActions Identification and Authentication (IA) Policy.
 This document can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs>.

-##### LINCS

-The LINCS Technology Project complies with identification and authentication policies contained within the Department of Education, Handbook for Information Assurance Security Policy (Handbook OCIO-01).
-The LINCS system owners/managers manage user identifiers by: (i) uniquely identifying each user; (ii) verifying the identity of each user; (iii) receiving authorization to issue a user identifier from an appropriate official; (iv) ensuring that the user identifier is issued to the intended party; (v) disabling user identifier after a reasonable period of inactivity as documented in its security procedures; and (vi) archiving user identifiers.
-The Department reviews and updates this policy as necessary.

 ### IA-2: Identification And Authentication (Organizational Users)

 > The information system uniquely identifies and authenticates organizational users (or processes acting on behalf of organizational users).